|mid-June||Organized at Huttonsville under Colonel George A. Porterfield, Lieutenant Colonel Jonathan M. Heck and Major Albert Reger.|

 Battle of McDowell

-The regiment lost 72 men.
+The regiment lost 7 men killed and 65 wounded.
 Colonel Smith and Major Higginbotham were wounded.
 Lt.
 Colonel Patrick Duffy took command.

 Jackson’s Shenandoah Valley Campaign